 X2 Data Logger Grounding

-Grounding a data logger is critically important to ensure measurement accuracy and prevent damage to a data logging system, which can either occur acutely or manifested through intermittent hardware problems that are difficult to diagnose and can result in an eventual failure.
+Grounding a data logger is critically important to ensure measurement accuracy and prevent damage to a data logging system.
+Damage can either occur acutely or manifested through intermittent hardware problems that are difficult to diagnose and can result in an eventual failure.

 While lightning strikes are an obvious source of power surges that can damage system components, other less commonly thought of hazards include nearby machinery, other electrical systems and electrostatic discharge (ESD).

-Regardless of the environment, proper grounding of a data logger should therefore always be implemented and can potentially prevent expensive damage to an environmental monitoring system.
-For this reason, the X2 data logger comes standard with a grounding kit which is recommended to be installed.
+Regardless of the environment, measurement systems should always include proper grounding of a data logger and other electronics.
+Proper grounding helps reduce the risk of expensive damage to the system.
+For this reason, the X2 data logger comes standard with a grounding kit recommended for installation.

-Instructions for installation of the grounding kit are provided below, and a more detailed explanation of the importance of proper grounding is available here.
+Instructions for installation of the grounding kit are provided below.
+For further reading, a more detailed explanation of the importance of proper grounding is available here.